alan-turing-institute/hub23-deploy/docs/07-enabling-https.md

-# Enabling Page Redirection and HTTPS
+# Enabling Page Redirection

-These docs will walk through how to create a DNS at which the Binder page and JupyterHub are found and how to enable these addresses with HTTPS.
+These docs will walk through how to create a DNS at which the Binder page and JupyterHub are found.

 ## Creating a new DNS Zone